dejesusj790/dejesusj790/README.md

-- 👋 Hi, I’m @dejesusj790
+- 👋 Hi, Jorge
-- 👀 I’m interested in ... propane and propane accessories
+- 👀 I’m interested in nature and discussing breakfast foods.
-- 🌱 I’m currently learning ... as much as I can about honing my coding craft
+- 🌱 I’m currently learning how to work on personal projects more often so I can about honing my coding craft.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that can help others.
 - 📫 How to reach me ... dejesusj790@gmail.com

 <!---